Wearing a mask is required at Radium Hot Springs

 Here is what you need to know when planning your trip to Radium Hot Springs:

-Wearing a mask in the lobby, dry hall and change rooms is recommended.
+Wearing a mask in the lobby, dry hall and change rooms is required by those 12 and older.

 Last entry is at 7 p.m. daily.